siemens/embb/doc/tutorial/tutorial.template.md

 #### Synchronization

-The basic synchronization mechanism provided with in MTAPI is waiting for task completion.
+The basic synchronization mechanism provided by MTAPI is waiting for task completion.
 Calling `mtapi_task_wait()` with a task handle blocks the current thread or task until the task referenced by the handle has completed.
 Depending on the implementation, the calling thread can be used for executing other tasks while waiting for the task to be completed.
 In order to synchronize with a set of tasks, every task can be associated with a task group.
 The methods `mtapi_group_wait_all()` and `mtapi_group_wait_any()` wait for a group of tasks or completion of any task in the group, respectively.

 #### Queues